jcweaver/blackboxes/README.md

 `lss = 'mean_squared_error'`

-The best result was from approach 2 from the model using the clean data with all outliers removed yielding: 2.48797
+The best result was from approach 5 from the model using the clean data with all outliers removed and combining 30 keypoints with 8 keypoints yielding: 2.48797

 Placing at position 51 on the leaderboard